-Arizona Diamondbacks' President and CEO Derrick Hall told reporters that the team is not looking to trade starting pitcher Trevor Bauer.
+Arizona Diamondbacks' President and CEO Derrick Hall told Jesse Sanchez on MLB.com that the club will not trade starting pitcher Trevor Bauer.

 After dominating the minor leagues with a 12-2 record and a 2.42 ERA, Bauer struggled in his first stint in the majors.
 Bauer went 1-2 with a 6.06 ERA in four starts and there were reports of Bauer not adjusting his pitching to big league hitting and not communicating with catcher Miguel Montero.